VortexViking/VortexViking/README.md

 [![purple-logo.jpg](https://i.postimg.cc/BvSpPRtp/purple-logo.jpg)](https://postimg.cc/fVPm62cS)

 - 👋 Hi, I’m @VortexViking
-- 👀 I’m interested in ... .bat and python and shellscript and html and css and rust and java
+- 👀 I’m interested in ... .bat and go and python and shellscript and html and css and rust and java
-- 🌱 I’m currently learning shellscript html and css and java ⚡ Fun fact: I love RGB
+- 🌱 I’m currently learning shellscript and go  ⚡ Fun fact: I love RGB
 - 🍎 i do not like macOS
 - 🐉 I am currently using Ubuntu MATE